codeoverflow-org/chatoverflow-wiki/Using-the-CLI.md

 These commands are available (Use the command `help` to see this message):

 ```
 entry:	Adds a credentials entry to a existing placeholder.
-RESTART REQUIRED.
-run:		Runs a plugin.
+run:	Starts a plugin instance.
 Make sure to configure everything other first!
 instance:	Adds a new plugin instance.
-RESTART REQUIRED.
 quit:	Quits the chat overflow framework, too!
 requirement:	Adds a requirement to a already existing plugin instance.
-RESTART REQUIRED.
 help:	Prints all available commands.
 connector:	Adds a new connector.
-RESTART REQUIRED.
 exit:	Quits the chat overflow framework.
-start:		Runs a plugin.
+start:	Starts a plugin instance.
 Make sure to configure everything other first!
+save:	Saves the current state (credentials and configs) of the framework.
 credentials:	Adds a credentials placeholder for a connector.
+list:	Lists all registered plugin instances.
 ```

  ## Important value types

 There are several important infos about the repl.
-- Connector and credential types are full type strings, e.g. `org.codeoverflow.chatoverflow.service.twitch.chat.TwitchChatConnector`
+- Connector and credential types are full type strings, e.g. `org.codeoverflow.chatoverflow.requirement.service.twitch.chat.TwitchChatConnector`
 - Requirements are full type strings, e.g. `org.codeoverflow.chatoverflow.api.io.input.chat.TwitchChatInput`
 - Some credential values have special rules.
 E.g. oauth keys may have to start with `oauth:`